 The philosophy of Classical Liberalism was established in the early 19th century following the political and economic collapse of aristocracy and monarchy.
-Its ethic was a step away from the tyranny of telling people whether their destiny is Nobel or Serf toward individual responsibility for the outcome of life.
-It speaks to laissez faire or government hands off—no spending of public monies for economic purposes.
-It’s also heavy on self-reliance, and it defines politicians today who call themselves Libertarians.
+Its ethic was a step away from the tyranny of telling people whether their destiny was Noble or Serf toward individual responsibility for the outcome of one's life.
+It spoke to laissez faire or government hands off—no spending of public monies for economic purposes.
+It was also heavy on self-reliance, and it defined politicians today who call themselves Libertarians.

 Social Liberals, on the other hand, have bastardized the philosophy of Classical Liberalism.
 They've created government spending programs designed to socially engineer a compassionate society—universal caregiver for all—with government and capitalism as institutional companions.
 Therefore, these “bastard” values and beliefs (an ideology) contradict Classical Liberalism and are outside the parameters of this early 19th Century philosophy.

 Contrast Classical Liberalism with Capitalism and you’ll see that both philosophies stress individual responsibility while people compete with each other to seek their own selfish desires (individualism).
 Both also assume everybody is better off (the invisible hand) that resources (labor, technology, tools of production) move toward products and services demanded and away from those products or services not demanded, evidence of a free market environment.
 Therefore, both models of Classical Liberalism and Capitalism omit collective organization and cooperation as values and beliefs that people can work for a common purpose—even though collective cooperation also is compatible with the allocation of resources in free markets.